 A static workspace is a workspace that goes relatively unchanged over time.
 Some examples of this could be:

-These are considered static because after the information is created and stored in Ardoq only minor changes are typically made to them.
+These are considered static because after the information is created and stored in Ardoq the workspaces are quite stable over time.

 2. Dynamic Workspace